elucian/bee/syntax/structure.md

 * Usually all aspect members are private;

 ## Library
-Libraries are reusable project components.
-A library is a file that contains public elements: types, constants or rules.
-Libraries can be re-used into multiple projects.
+Libraries are reusable project components usually located in _"lib"_ folder.
+A library is a file that contains public elements.
+A library can be re-used in multiple programs.

 **notes:**
 * Library members are usually public;
-* A library can not have parameters;
+* A library does not have parameters;
-* A library does not produce results.
+* A library does not produce results;

 ## Directive
-Compiler directive symbol "#" is used to identify type.
+Symbol "#" is used to create a compiler directive.
 Bee has 3 kind of program files each with different role:

 ```
-#library -- reusable library
+#library -- declare reusable library
-#aspect  -- one aspect of a problem
+#aspect  -- declare one aspect of a problem
-#driver  -- main program
+#driver  -- declare main program
 ```

 **Notes**